Aliyah Boston: 2020–21: Sophomore season

-Boston started off the season hot against 23rd ranked Iowa State, recording five of the team's first 10 points which included a 3 pointer, she then scored four of her season high 13 points off offensive rebounds.
-Against Florida, Boston continued to show her all around game when she hit three 3's and recorded 28 points, 16 rebounds, and 4 blocks.
-Scoring 19 points, and 11 rebounds in the first half and became the 11th fastest Gamecock to score 500 points in her career.
+Boston started off the season hot against the 23rd-ranked Iowa State, recording five of the team's first 10 points, which included a 3-pointer.
+She then scored four of her season-high 13 points off offensive rebounds.
+Against Florida, Boston continued to show her all-around game when she hit three 3's and recorded 28 points, 16 rebounds, and 4 blocks.
+Scoring 19 points and 11 rebounds in the first half, she became the 11th fastest Gamecock to score 500 points in her career.
 On January 10 in a win at 10th ranked Kentucky, Boston put up 20 points and 12 rebounds, scoring her fourth double double of the season and also included seven blocks, she would earn SEC co-player of the week honors.
-Boston helped secure a 104–82 win over 17th ranked Arkansas; she finished with 26 points and 16 rebounds. she scored six points, six rebounds and three blocks in the game's opening five minutes.
-On January 21 in a win vs. Georgia, Boston made history the program's first triple-double in SEC play finishing with 16 points, 11 rebounds, and 10 blocks.
+Boston helped secure a 104–82 win over 17th-ranked Arkansas; she finished with 26 points and 16 rebounds.
+She scored six points, six rebounds, and three blocks in the game's opening five minutes.
+On January 21, in a win over Georgia, Boston made history as the program's first triple-double in SEC play, finishing with 16 points, 11 rebounds, and 10 blocks.
 Against LSU, Boston notched her third straight double-double with 20 points, 14 rebounds.
-Facing a tough double team against Alabama, Boston remained poised and handed out a career high 6 assist to go with 13 rebounds.
+Facing a tough double team against Alabama, Boston remained poised and handed out a career high 6 assists to go with 13 rebounds.
 In a road game against UConn, Boston completed her eighth double-double on the season, pulling down 15 rebounds, including eight in the final 15 minutes.

-Boston was crucial in the Gamecocks SEC Tournament Championship win, in the semifinals vs. Tennessee, Boston scored 15 points and 11 rebounds, and in the finals against Georgia scored 27 points, 10 rebounds.
-Boston was named SEC Tournament MVP, she recorded double doubles in all three of the Gamecocks games.
-In her NCAA Tournament debut against no. 16th seeded Mercer, she would notch a 20-point and 18 rebound game.
-In the elite eight against Texas, Boston scored six of her ten points the first quarter.
-Boston had 16 rebounds in the season ending loss against Stanford and missed a potential game winning lay-up at the buzzer as South Carolina lost 66–65.
+Boston was crucial in the Gamecocks' SEC Tournament Championship win, in the semifinals vs. Tennessee, Boston scored 15 points and 11 rebounds, and in the finals against Georgia, scored 27 points and 10 rebounds.
+Boston was named SEC Tournament MVP.
+She recorded double-doubles in all three of the Gamecocks games.
+In her NCAA Tournament debut against no. 16th-seeded Mercer, she would notch a 20-point and 18-rebound game.
+In the elite eight against Texas, Boston scored six of her ten points in the first quarter.
+Boston had 16 rebounds in the season-ending loss against Stanford and missed a potential game-winning lay-up at the buzzer as South Carolina lost 66–65.
 At the conclusion of the season, she was named Lisa Leslie award winner for the second straight year, was named consensus First Team All-American, and was named National Player of the year by The Athletic.

-Boston is also the first sophomore ever to be named by the College Sports Information Directors of America as its Academic All-American of the Year in D-I women's basketball, being so honored in 2021.
+Boston is also the first sophomore ever to be named by the College Sports Information Directors of America as its Academic All-American of the Year in D-I women's basketball, earning the honor in 2021.